corda/corda-docs-portal/content/en/tools/archiving-service/archiving-cli.md

 Commands:

-  list-jobs                 display status of archiving jobs list-items                list transactions/attachments for archiving create-snapshot           marks transactions/attachments for archiving delete-vault              delete archived items from the vault export-snapshot           export snapshot to offline storage delete-snapshot           delete the snapshot from backup schema import-snapshot           import an archive to the vault restore-snapshot          restore items from backup schema to the vault
+  list-jobs                          display status of archiving jobs process-all-pending                refreshes the archiving database with processing the pending transactions and collecting archivable items statistics                         display iterative archiving statistics status                             display current archiving database maintenance operation status and history list-items                         list transactions/attachments for archiving create-snapshot                    marks transactions/attachments for archiving delete-vault                       delete archived items from the vault export-snapshot                    export snapshot to offline storage delete-snapshot                    delete the snapshot from backup schema import-snapshot                    import an archive to the vault restore-snapshot                   restore items from backup schema to the vault reset-archiving                    resets all iterative archiving data structures

 ```